Chapter 13: Zoology

 Zoology is "the scientific study of animals," according to the Oxford Dictionary of Biology, 4th ed, 2000.
-Entomology is treated separately in its own section, since it has traditionally been treated as a separate discipline.
-The other branches of zoology such as ornithology or nematology are not separated in this section; rather, the arrangement is by type of material following the pattern established earlier.
+Entomology is treated separately in Chapter 12 since it has traditionally been treated as a separate discipline.
+The other branches of zoology such as ornithology or nematology are not separated in this chapter; rather, the arrangement is by type of material following the pattern established earlier.

 Abstracts and Indexes

 - Ornithological Worldwide Literature: OWL.
 Oxford, UK: Edward Grey Institute of Field Ornithology, 2002- . http://www.birdlit.org/OWL/.

 This resource grew out of Recent Ornithological Literature, a publication that was a joint supplement to The Auk, The Emu, and Ibis from 1983 to 1999 but is now available only online.
 It attempts to provide comprehensive coverage of the world literature in ornithology, scanning about 1,500 titles and at the time of writing went back to about 1980.